May 11, 2021

 Willow Brook is the confluence of a number of small streams draining from the neighborhoods along Scott Dyer Road in Cape Elizabeth.
 This location is located in a wooded conservation area just upstream from a large culvert that separates the brook from the Spurwink River salt marsh.
 The brook is bordered by hardwood forest with an understory including both native wildflowers and invasive shrubs.
 Bees, butterflies, and other insects are common in this area as its lush landscape provides for them.

-The Cape Elizabeth Land Trust maintains four photo monitoring stations to enable citizen science monitoring of environmental changes in our local ecosystems.
+The Cape Elizabeth Land Trust maintains five photo monitoring stations to enable citizen science monitoring of environmental changes in our local ecosystems.
 Through these locations and accompanying education programs, we hope to foster climate change literacy, scientific engagement, and connections to nature in our community.
 This project began in 2021 with financial support from the Casco Bay Estuary Partnership.

 CELT is part of the Southern Maine Conservation Collaborative Climate Change Observatory Network , a photo monitoring program designed to work with environmental organizations and communities to assist with the observation, measurement and documentation of long‐term climate change trends and climate adaptation projects.